How To Legally Protect Your Artistic Creation: License Your Art

-The protections offered by copyright law attach to a piece of art, computer code, and more once it has been put into tangible form.
+The protections offered by copyright law attach to a piece of art, computer code, and more, once your work has been put into tangible form.
 Copyright registration protects all intellectual or creative works from being used without the creator or owner’s permission.
-A copyright is a property right made simply by creating something.
+A copyright is a property right that is created simply by creating something.

 To protect your copyrighted work further, there are a number of things you can do.
 The first is a notice of the copyright.
 “There are three elements to a proper copyright notice, and without all three, it’s invalid,” says Cumbow.